-The play offers a thorough moral dogma and a strict warning to those who attempt to possess something immorally and others.
-Viewed betrav from this perspective, The Caretaker bears a highly widespread significance and presents a serious but persistent issue and highlights its aftermath in the modern scenario.
+The play offers a thorough moral dogma and a strict warning to those who attempt to possess something immorally and betray others.
+Viewed from perspective, The Caretaker bears a highly widespread significance and presents a serious but persistent issue and highlights its aftermath in the modern scenario.
 The way that the three characters in the play behave with each other has had the power to mesmerize audiences since the play's first production in 1960.
-It deals with human responses that are basic to all mankind and particularly expresses a darker sense of insecurity, aggressiveness man's or duplicity.
+It deals with human responses that are basic to all mankind and particularly expresses a darker sense of insecurity, man's aggressiveness duplicity.
 In addition to the major theme of provincial belligerence, other themes that are touched on in the play include self delusion, the difficulty of communication, racism, family, mental ailment and the plight of the poor.
 It is a play about human connection, friendship, isolation, and even love.
 The depth and insight shown in the author's dialogue, plus his use of both comedy and tragedy, all contribute to the reputation of the play as a modern masterpiece.